This section contains information about enhancements in version 3.5.00.of BMC Digital Workplace.

 The next time the user logs in to BMC Digital Workplace, the user can resume the checkout process and continue from the point before the interruption occurred.

-For more information, see Requesting multiple enhanced catalog items with a cart.
+For more information, see Requests for multiple enhanced catalog items with a cart.

 Users can apply a one-line description to an entire cart